-The build quality isn't anything to complain about for the price, but it doesn't have the premium feel that Apple's smartwatch offers.
+The build quality isn't anything to complain about for the price, but it doesn't have the best feel that Apple's more premium models offer.
 The Fitbit Versa is compatible with both iPhones and Android smartphones.

 Beyond standard heart rate tracking, there is a new electrical heart rate sensor.
-A cool feature of this is that it allows you to perform an FDA-approved electrocardiogram (ECG) which senses electrical activity of the heart over a period of time.
+A cool feature of this is that Apple's newest version allows you to perform an FDA-approved electrocardiogram (ECG) which senses electrical activity of the heart over a period of time.
 This can locate conditions like heart disease or abnormal heart rhythms like atrial fibrillation (aka afib).

 Battery life in the Series 4 isn't great compared to the Versa, but it still allows for 24 hours of use on a single charge.
 This is more than enough for most women as you can place it on its charger overnight.
 However, this means you can't track things like sleep patterns such as with Fitbit's wearables (which you'd need to use a third-party app).